 When it comes to this problem, there’s no simple solution.

-You just need to sit down with your partner and have enough patience until he opens up.
+You just need to patiently sit down with your partner until he opens up.

-It could be difficult and consuming, but don’t lose your patience because you need to work through this.
+It can be difficult and time-consuming, but don’t lose patience because you need to work through this together.

-Maybe you can’t give him great advice, but you can be his shoulder to lean on.
+Even if you can’t give him great advice, you can still be his shoulder to lean on.
 You can be his support and try to understand him, step by step.

-7. Do you feel like you’re not getting enough attention from him?
+6. You feel like you aren’t getting enough attention from him

 Do you have trouble communicating about what’s important when it comes to giving and receiving?

 You know what you want, but you simply don’t know how to express your wishes to your partner.

 This may be one of the reasons why your relationship keeps going through a constant fighting-healing cycle.

 It’s so important to learn to communicate your feelings properly.
 Your boyfriend can’t read your mind or always know what you expect of him.